 Engaging in fantastical worlds might advance children's theory of mind skills because in fantasy children must imagine alternative realities (e.g. imagining a world where people can fly), a skill that might be helpful in understanding others' minds (e.g. imagining that a person could have a false belief about the world).
 In a short-term longitudinal study, we found that preschoolers' fantasy orientation predicted improvement in theory of mind over the time period examined (Dore & Lillard, in press).

 Racial bias in perceptions of others’ pain

 Recent research suggests that people assume black people feel less pain than do white people (Trawalter, Hoffman & Waytz, 2012).
-In collaboration with UVA social psychologists Kelly Hoffman and Sophie Trawalter, we are interested in examining when this bias emerges in childhood.
-To examine this question, we are having children of different ages rate the pain of both a black and a white child in response to different events, like stubbing your toe or hitting your head.
-In future work in this line, we plan to investigate perspective-taking interventions that could prevent or reduce this racial pain bias in children.
+In collaboration with UVA social psychologists Kelly Hoffman and Sophie Trawalter, we examined when this bias emerges in childhood by having children of different ages rate the pain of both a black and a white child in response to different events, like stubbing your toe or hitting your head.
+We found no evidence for the bias at age 5, a weak bias at age 7 and a reliable bias by age 10.
+In future work in this line, we plan to investigate potential mechanisms that may explain the development of this bias and interventions that could prevent or reduce this racial pain bias in children.

 Learning from testimony about reality

 How do children use others' testimony to decide what is real and what is fantasy?
 What cues might children use to decide whether to believe others' testimony about entities' reality status?
 In collaboration with Vikram Jaswal, I am investigating these questions by presenting children with videos of conversations about novel entities and manipulating various cues to determine which factors might affect children's belief in the entities' reality status.